 - Participants were eligible for the trial if they did not have a current clinical indication for (i.e. overt cardiovascular disease) or contraindication (i.e. allergy or increased risk of bleeding) to aspirin, did not have dementia, significant physical disability, low haemoglobin levels, or have a condition that was likely to be fatal during the 5 years of the trial, and were capable of attending their usual General Practitioner’s (GP’s) clinic and providing informed consent.

-- 19,000 participants will provide 90% power of a true relative risk benefit of 0.90 for the primary endpoint (a composite of all-cause mortality, incident dementia and persistent physical disability) in an intention-to-treat analysis with an average follow-up of 5 years.
+- Sample size estimate required 19,000 participants to provide 90% power of a true relative risk benefit of 0.90 for the primary endpoint (a composite of all-cause mortality, incident dementia and persistent physical disability) in an intention-to-treat analysis with an average follow-up of 5 years.

 - The trial has received financial support from the National Institute on Aging (NIA; part of the National Institutes of Health), the National Health and Medical Research Council of Australia, the National Heart Foundation of Australia and the Victorian Cancer Agency.
 Bayer Schering Pharma provides in-kind support through the provision of low dose aspirin and matching placebo.